Testwell CTC++

 internal knowledge is needed in its handling, just writing it one

-needs to be transferred to the host machine to a text file.
-If you
+to be transferred to the host machine to a text

-can write at the target machine the data to a text file (and
+file.
+If you can write at the target machine the data to a local

-separately move it to the host later), the work is simple.
-For
+text file (and separately move it to the host later), the work is

-this alternative the delivery package has a compile-ready
+simple.
+For this alternative the delivery package has a compile-ready implementation, which

-implementation, which uses normal C text file I/O. In some cases
+uses normal C text file I/O. In some

 channel, which your program in the host listens and writes

-one-time job.
-At test time the coverage data writing is normally a
+a one-time job.
+At test time the coverage data writing is

 - The instrumentation phase at the host for the target is